sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 # NjRat-0.7d-Horror-Edition

-.:: NEWEST FEATURES: Attrib (Hide file), Fix admin check, UAC (elevate to admin) and many bug fixes
+.:: NEWEST FEATURES: ScheduleTasks, bug fixes, hide all shell interactions.

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute